mojaloop/contrib-dev-portal/docs/README.md

 ### Account Lookup
-See how DFSPs use the Account Lookup Service to register
+See how DFSPs use the Account Lookup Service to register identifiers with Mojaloop

 #### IN THIS SECTION